Rubber (2010 film): Reception

-The film received generally mixed-to-positive reviews from critics.
-Rotten Tomatoes gives it a 69% rating based on 87 reviews, with an average score of 6.10/10.
+On Rotten Tomatoes it has 69% rating based on 87 reviews, with an average rating of 6.10/10.
 The site's consensus reads: "A clever premise gets plenty of comic blood and violence but it's hampered by some questionable storytelling techniques from director Quentin Dupieux."
+On Metacritic it has a score of 59% based on reviews from 21 critics, indicating "mixed or average" reviews.

 IndieWire called the film "one of the more bizarre experiments with genre in quite some time" and that it "does begin to wear out its welcome around the sixty-minute mark, but you can't blame Dupieux for giving it a shot."

 Outside Cannes, the film received positive reception at other film festivals.
 Twitch Film gave the film a positive review saying it was "impeccably shot, scored and designed", and "the film is intellectual wankery of the highest order in the sheepskin of a B-film of the lowest order".
 The Huffington Post wrote that Quentin Dupieux "succeeds in creating an entertaining, sometimes even tense horror film with the very same footage he lightly mocks.
 The result is an uber-cerebral spoof that is at once silly and smart, populist like a mildly trashy B-movie yet high brow like absurdist theater."

 The Telegraph wrote a negative review of the film, saying "How could it not be brilliant?
 By, at 85 minutes, being an hour too long.
 By being arch rather than schlocky.
 And by wasting too much time on dull dialogue celebrating its 'No Reason' philosophy."
 Variety also gave a negative review, saying that Rubber is "Neither scary, funny, nor anywhere near as clever as it seems to think it is, pic offers auds few reasons to want to see it beyond its one-joke premise."
-Will Leitch from The Projector concluded his review by stating that "Rubber" is "a movie about how watching movies is stupid," giving the film a grade D.
+Will Leitch from The Projector concluded his review by stating that Rubber is "a movie about how watching movies is stupid", giving the film a grade D.

 Gregory Bernard said of the film: "We’re really blessed to have so much attention on such a small film.
-We both took risks – [Quentin] artistically, me in production – and the fact that we had, in general, a very positive response from the public; we’ve had audiences who really loved it."
+We both took risks – [Quentin] artistically, me in production – and the fact that we had, in general, a very positive response from the public; we've had audiences who really loved it."

 Soundtrack

-The official soundtrack for the film Rubber, by Gaspard Augé and Quentin Dupieux (the latter under his stage name "Mr. Oizo"), was released on November 8, 2010 on Ed Banger Records.
+The official soundtrack for the film Rubber, by Gaspard Augé and Quentin Dupieux (the latter under his stage name "Mr. Oizo"), was released on November 8, 2010, on Ed Banger Records.